DaanSelen/ghostrunner/README.md

 Go(lang) backend server which exposes an HTTP API which can be used to add tasks to the process.<br>
 Python executor/runner which actually executes the commands, Python was chosen because of the availability of: [LibMeshCtrl Python Library](https://pypi.org/project/libmeshctrl/).<br>

+Create a python virtual environment inside the `runner` folder.

 # JSON Templates:

 TokenBody: